jtl-software/connector-documentation/plugins/events.rst

 4. RPC event
 ------------

-There is only one RPC event in Application that you can subscribe and it's before RPC packet deserialize.
+There are two RPC events in Application that you can subscribe.
+They are called before serialization and before response is sent.

 Event: ``Jtl\Connector\Core\Event\RpcEvent``